Krunchy-Serials/CHE-120-Dumb-ways-to-Waterloo/README.md

 Main Menu & Difficulty
 ----------------------
-When you start the game, a simplified main menu will appear.
+When you start the game, a main menu will appear.
 The menu lets you:

  - Start Game (randomized): the minigames will automatically be played in a randomized order and you will have a number of lives until the game ends.
-If "Cruel Mode" is enabled, the per-minigame time limit will decrease as you get more wins, so the game gets harder the better you do.
+In Cruel Mode, each minigames time limit 		will decrease as you get more wins.
  - Difficulty: choose from Easy / Normal / Hard or a Custom time limit for each mini game.
 	Each minigame will display the effective time for its prompt so the player knows how long they have.